Keith Country Day School: Divisions of the School

-The Lower School and The Upper School have separate Heads who are responsible for reporting to the overall Head of School, formerly known as the Headmaster; this title was changed upon the appointment of Roberta Ingrassia, the second female Head after Belle Emerson Keith.
+The Lower School and Upper School have separate Heads who are responsible for reporting to the overall Head of School, formerly known as the Headmaster; this title was changed upon the appointment of Roberta Ingrassia, the second female Head after Belle Emerson Keith.
 The school also has a Board of Trustees, a twelve-member appointed board which serves as the governing body of the school.
 It is composed of the Head of School and past and present parents of Keith students, along with prominent civic figures.

 Technological Advancements

 In 1998, Keith became the first school in Illinois to develop a comprehensive laptop computer program.
 This connected learning environment provides networked laptop computers for every sixth through 12th grade student and teacher, high-speed wireless access, individual email addresses for students and teachers, a Lower School computer lab and classroom computer centers, and a library with access to global electronic databases.